JudzinBaranovsky/spring-boot-cd-skeleton/README.md

 ## Prerequisites
 1. JDK 20+
 2. Docker daemon and Docker Compose CLI.
+3. Auth0 account (free one is more than enough).

 ## Modules
 1. sample-model - the models shared across the applications